 What’s more, with the chat interface integrated directly into the touchpoint, along with my notes, media and data, I have a one source of truth place to talk about this specific feature, comparative advantage, benefit, or advantage of benefit, making it easy to have everything at hand and everything in context.

 The background on the FABA is that I started with the FAB analysis methodology and you add the the last A of Advantage of the Benefits.
-I got started with this when Michael Kovalio, our VP of Marketing introduced me to the Features, Advantages, Benefits analysis, which is a great exercise.
+I got started with this when I was introduced to the Features, Advantages, Benefits analysis, which is a great exercise.
 As is my wont, I did some further research on the Internet Body of Knowledge (IBOK – I think I just invented that term) regarding FAB and came across this great video which contains the inspiration for the cotton shirt analogy.

 Coincidentally, at the same time I was researching how to refine my personal voice on social media (perhaps the topic of a future post) and I came across this great copy writing video that looked at an FBA analysis (Features, Benefits, Advantage of Benefits).